sitaramc/active-aliases/README.markdown

     mgrep
         @grep -i

+## teaser example: implicit command

+I got tired of typing 'geoiplookup' on suspicious IP addresses found in my logs.
+My initial thought was to alias 'geoiplookup' to 'gl' or something, but the way I get those IP addresses is usually mouse driven so if I could just paste the IP and hit enter, that would be *great*!

+    (\d+\.\d+\.\d+\.\d+)$
+        @geoiplookup %1

+That's it!
+Just drop an IP on the command line and hit enter.
+(And yes I know that regex catches invalid IPs also; in this use I don't care.
+I'm getting the IPs from a log file so they're already valid.)

 ## getting started

 There are two ways to use **aa**.
 The first is to create a file called